 Note: this Answer record applies to the 2016.4 release as well as earlier versions.
 Please see below for differences.

 The programming flow is to set the boot mode pins to JTAG and issue a PS_POR_B before programming the QSPI.

 The programming flow also requires you to specify an FSBL that runs on A53 (an FSBL running on R5 will not work) to help the programmer to initialize the system.

 If you are QSPI programming with SDK 2016.3 and older, the FSBL should be generated for an A53 processor only.

 For the 2016.4 SDK and later versions, FSBL can run from either an A53 or R5 processor while QSPI indirect programming:

 Note: This is not a silicon requirement, it is a tool limitation.

-Future Vivado releases will not have this limitation and it will be possible to program QSPI in Production Silicon when booting in QSPI boot mode (ETA is TBD).
+It is planned for the 2017.3 Vivado release that this limitation will be removed.
+It will be possible to program QSPI in Production Silicon when booting in QSPI boot mode.